AllenInstitute/MicronsBinder/README.md

 This demonstrates two techinques to create 3d scale bars on 3d visualization plots.

 ### Multiscale manuscript analyses
 These notebooks walk through some newer analyses.
-See each [directory](notebooks/multiscale) to see the types of analysis.
+See each [directory](notebooks/multiscale) for more details.

 # Local environment